 BPM’s promises are real, but the path to success is littered with pitfalls and shortcuts to failure.
 Best practices can help you avoid them.
 If you are just embarking on using its methods and tools, these authors have a wealth of experience to learn from and build on.

 Whether you are a business manager or an Information Technology practitioner, this special collection will provide valuable information about what BPM can do for you—and how to apply it.

 You can also buy now using your Amazon.com account and shipping address

 If you prefer to use your Amazon.com account, click below

-Get this complete book in PDF Digital Format "Delivering the Customer-Centric Organization" (download immediately, color graphics, live URL links, searchable text) for FREE when you register for the PEX Process Excellence Week in Orlando on January 21-25.
+Get this complete book in PDF Digital Format "Delivering the Customer-Centric Organization" (Digital Edition, download immediately, color graphics, live URL links, searchable text) for FREE when you register for the Building Business Capability in Las Vegas on November 11-15.

 You receive this important book completely FREE (Retail $39.95)

 with immediate download when you register for this event.
 Details of how to get your free book will be provided in your confirmation of registration.